-Current volunteer opportunities include:
+In-person opportunities include:

-We have adoption and fundraising events throughout each month, and we always need volunteers to help out!
+Event Volunteer: We have adoption and fundraising events throughout each month, and we always need volunteers to help out!
 Event volunteers get to hang out with our adoptable pups and fosters for the duration of the events, and answer general questions that people may have about our organization or adoptable dogs.

-Most of our transport needs center around making sure our foster dogs can make it to events that their foster is unable to bring them to.
+Transporter: Most of our transport needs center around making sure our foster dogs can make it to events that their foster is unable to bring them to.
 However, we’re also sometimes in need of supply drops to our fosters and transport of new rounds of pups.
 Transporting is often overlooked because it doesn’t seem quite as “glamorous” as adoption events, but having quality, one-on-one time with the dogs and getting to build your own, personal connection with them is second to none!

-This entails the volunteer coordinating with the foster or adopter and going to their home to check it out and make sure it is a suitable spot for our dogs.
+Home-Checker: This entails the volunteer coordinating with the foster or adopter and going to their home to check it out and make sure it is a suitable spot for our dogs.
 We’ll let you know what to look for, but it is mostly just common sense stuff, such as making sure their home is safe, they have a fenced yard (if applicable), aren’t an unsafe environment, etc. A home check only happens when we have a new foster who has not worked with us before, or when someone wants to adopt one of our pups.

 We are thrilled to introduce TAPACT- Our activism wing of The Animal Pad (TAP).